False Advertising Lawyers In Miami

-Both state and federal law prohibit companies from using deceptive advertising practices.
-Those who are convicted of employing unlawful practices can be required to pay up to $10,000 in penalties for each violation, in addition to actual damages, and attorney’s fees, so if you have been accused of using unfair or deceptive advertising practices, it is critical to speak with an experienced white collar crime attorney who can help you begin formulating a defense.
+Both state and federal laws prohibit companies from using deceptive advertising practices.
+Those who are convicted of employing unlawful practices can be required to pay up to $10,000 in penalties for each violation, in addition to actual damages, and attorney’s fees.
+If you have been accused of using unfair or deceptive advertising practices, it is crucial that you speak with an experienced white-collar crime attorney in Miami who can help you formulate a strong defense.

-Under Florida law, intentionally using false advertising during the sale of real or personal property, or of any services is strictly prohibited.
-This includes placing an advertisement before the general public that describes the property or services, while having no intent to sell the property at the price represented.
-Businesses are also prohibited from making deceptive claims about a product’s quality or purpose, or from giving consumers an incorrect understanding of the products which they are purchasing.
+Under Florida law, intentionally using false advertising during the sale of real or personal property, or of any services, is strictly prohibited.
+This includes placing an advertisement before the general public that describes the property or services while having no intent to sell the property at the price represented.
+Businesses are also prohibited from making deceptive claims about a product’s quality or purpose, or from giving consumers an incorrect understanding of the products that they are purchasing.

 There are a number of different types of false advertising tactics, including:

 - Bait and switch advertising, which occurs when businesses lure consumers to their stores by promising to sell an item or service at a particular cost, but once the consumer arrives, they try to sell a more costly product